ristotoldsep/My-Tech-Stack/README.md

 * NodeJS - Package management: NPM
 * PHP - WP development + Other projects | Package management: Getting into Composer

+## Other languages:
+* C/C++
+* VHDL - I am studying Computer Systems Engineering/Hardware Development and Programming in TalTech and these are the main languages we use.
+* Python (Done basic projects - planning to learn more)

 *Frameworks:*
 * Express.js
 * Laravel - Slowly learning it to fix a client site.